redwoodjs/redwood/packages/codemods/README.md

 ### Different types of codemods
 Codemods are sometimes really simple, i.e. just normal string replace or updating the package.json.
 Other times we use jscodeshift to change code on a redwood project

-Here are a few different examples to help you get familirised:
+Here are a few different examples to help you get familiarised:

 - [Rename config in Redwood.toml](packages/codemods/src/codemods/v0.38.x/renameApiProxyPath)
 Simple string replace on the user's `redwood.toml`.
 No ASTs, no complications!